Understanding liquidity can be one of the more challenging concepts to grasp in matched betting when you first start out.

 They don’t have physical shops like traditional bookmakers and they simply provide the online technology to match gamblers looking to place opposing bets.

-When there are two people looking to bet against each other, the betting exchange will match them.
+When two people are looking to bet against each other, the betting exchange will match them.

-A back bet is the same as backing an outcome like you do at a traditional bookmaker.
+A back bet is the same as backing an outcome as you do at a traditional bookmaker.
 A lay bet is the opposite, so you’re betting against an outcome happening.

 Read this article for more information on back and lay bets.